-The Visiting Library Service offers library service to people who are homebound and who have no alternative means of obtaining library materials.
+The Visiting Library Service offers library service to residents in Aurora who are homebound and who have no alternative means of obtaining library materials.
 On a monthly basis, a volunteer will deliver books and other library materials to those who cannot come to the facility themselves.

 If you would like to become a visited customer, please complete and submit an application.
 Applications should be returned to the Library, addressed to the attention of Reccia Mandelcorn, Manager of Community Collaboration, or you may request this service by telephoning the Library at 905-727-9494 ext 230 or by email.

-FACILITY - Physical Accessibility (Facility temporarily impacted by Town's construction project)
+FACILITY - Physical Accessibility (The Library is currently impacted by Town's construction project)

 SERVICES - Adaptive Technology

 Adaptive technology is any piece of equipment that eliminates or diminishes barriers to information and maximizes independence and full citizenship.
 The following adaptive technology is available to the public on the first floor of the Library.
-Assistance with this technology is provided through Adult Information Services.
+Assistance with this technology is provided through Information and Programming staff.

 |JAWS (Job Access with Speech)||JAWS is screen reading software for people who are visually impaired.
 It conveys information on the screen via speech.|